Gogaji: Celebration and fairs

 The history of Goga falls within folk religion and therefore his followers include people from all faiths.
 Goga is popular as a Devta who protects his followers from snakes and other evils.
 He has been deified as a snake demigod and is a prominent figure among those who follow the Nāga cult in what is now Rajasthan and since the seventeenth century has been worshipped in the Western Himalayas also, possibly as a consequence of migration there from Rajasthan.

 He is particularly popular among those engaged in agrarian pursuits, for whom the fear of snakebite is common.
 Although a Hindu, he has many Muslim devotees and is chiefly considered to be a saint (pir) who had the power to cure the effects of poison (jahar).

 He was reputed to be a disciple of Guru Gorakhnath.
 According to Muslim oral tradition prevalent in Punjab, he learnt the way of entering and leaving solid earth by a Muslim Pir Hazi Rattan of Bathinda.
 Goga is also believed to have lived for some time in Bathinda.

 The cult is prevalent in Rajasthan and other states of northern India, including Punjab, Haryana, Himachal Pradesh and the north western districts of Uttar Pradesh.
 His followers can also be found in Gujarat and Madhya Pradesh.
+He also has a number of followers in the Jammu district of J&K state.